What do they mean when they tell you, “simplicity”?

 A warm, chic camel color, mixed with a digital-only purple.

-The combinations link the sensitivity and intention of a premium fashion brand to the speed and always-on digitality found on ubiquitous screens.
+Combinations that link the sensitivity of a premium fashion brand to the speed and always-on sensibility found on ubiquitous screens.

-Everything is more entangled than we usually understand, shifting between the personal, the cultural, the logical and tensions shared and personal.
+Everything is more entangled than we usually understand, shifting between the personal, the cultural, the logical, and the institutional.

 In embracing emotional contradictions, a brand can continually surprise with its range of expressions.

-For Medable, contradiction plays through the subtle world of typography: where robotic DOS-era fonts signal a sense of precision and technicality unconcerned with aesthetics, and counterbalance the heft of a hard working, detached-but-friendly sans serif.
+For Medable, contradiction plays through all of its look, including the subtle world of typography.
+Here, a robotic DOS-era font signals a sense of precision and technicality that's unconcerned with aesthetics.
+In counterbalance is a hard working, modern-but-friendly sans serif family, filled with weights and options.

 Contemporary yet technical.